iam-imtiaz/iam-imtiaz/README.md

 # Imtiaz Khan
 I'm having 10+ years of experience in IT MNC, and I do web, desktop and mobile app Development.
-I really enjoy learning new languages and frameworks, as well as work in web automation and testing.
+I really enjoy learning new languages and frameworks, as well as work in web automation.
 I also enjoy python scripting and web scraping in general.

 ## Skills and Experience
 * HTML, CSS, JS